oldratlee/translations/python-philosophy/README.md

 1. There should be one -- and preferably only one -- obvious way to do it.
     - Although that way may not be obvious at first unless you're Dutch.
 1. Now is better than never.
-    - Although never is often better than **right** now.
+    - Although never is often better than **_right_** now.
 1. If the implementation is hard to explain, it's a bad idea.
 1. If the implementation is easy to explain, it may be a good idea.
-1. NameSpaces are one honking great idea -- let's do more of those!
+1. Namespaces are one honking great idea -- let's do more of those!